mag4no10/arch-linux-guide/README.md

 ```
 # ls /usr/share/kbd/keymaps/**/*.map.gz
 ```
-This is changeable using two methods: \
+This is changeable using two methods: (better temporary for the moment) \
 \
 Temporary:
 ```